Skip to Content

 Fungal Infections

 Fairly common fungal skin infections like athlete’s foot, yeast infections, ringworm and jock itch can be bothersome.
-They are caused by a microscopic fungus and can be contagious but are easily treatable.
+They are caused by a microscopic fungus and can be contagious, but they are easily treatable.

 Tip: Many skin fungal infections are contagious through direct contact, so you can prevent infections by wearing shoes in public showers.
 You should also continue treatment after the infection goes away to prevent it from returning.